rachelailing/nsw-automation/docs/implementation.md

 ## 9. Delivery Roadmap

-### Milestone 1 - close the current loop
+### Milestone 1 - harden the current loop

 - Add a New Case control in the UI.
-- Process fix feedback.
-- Save successful and unsuccessful outcomes.
-- Add one complete end-to-end integration test.
+- Add one complete end-to-end integration test covering diagnosis, feedback, persistence, and PDF download.
+- Show evidence references and configuration versions in the final result.

 ### Milestone 2 - establish governed knowledge

-- Build Knowledge Pack import, review, and publication services.
+- Build automated validation, risk scoring, review, publication, and rollback services.
+- Add a read-only MCP server over thresholds, rules, cases, actions, and provenance.
 - Expand the starter seed into an expert-reviewed production knowledge set.
 - Add provenance and approval status.
 - Cite evidence in reports.